TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-1.md

 {{</ highlight >}}

 You can run the program by like any other Python program, but for those who are brand new, you do that by typing `python main.py` in the terminal.
 If you have both Python 2 and 3 installed on your machine, you might have to use `python3 main.py` to run (it depends on your default python, and whether you're using a virtualenv or not).

+Alternatively, because of the first line, `#!urs/bin/env python`, you can run the program by typing `./main.py`, assuming you've either activated your virtual environment, or installed tcod on your base Python installation.
+This line is called a "shebang".

 Okay, not the most exciting program in the world, I admit, but we've already got our first major difference from the other tutorial.
 Namely, this funky looking thing here: